 About On Being

-Trent is the driving editorial and creative force behind On Being.
-He received a Peabody Award in 2007 for his work on "The Ecstatic Faith of Rumi" and garnered two Webby Awards (in 2005, the first public radio program to do so, and again in 2008).
+A driving editorial and creative force at On Being for the past decade, Trent received a Peabody Award for "The Ecstatic Faith of Rumi" and two Webby Awards.
 The Online News Association nominated his journalistic work multiple times in the general excellence and outstanding specialty journalism categories.
 Trent's reported and produced stories from Turkey to rural Alabama, from Israel and the West Bank to Cambridge, England.

 Trent grew up in North Dakota and studied English Language & Literature at the University of Mary.
 He's a blue-collar cat who has tarred asphalt cracks, waited tables, and even driven a Zamboni.
 He spent several instructional years in state government, rode the dot-com wave, and worked at several Fortune 500 companies.
 He's now a family man who longs for subtle glimpses of beauty in the ordinary.

 Born in Cali, Colombia, Lily immigrated to Miami with her family at the age of four.
 Like many public radio listeners, she fell in love with the medium while sitting in a car, listening to Click and Clack in the backseat of her father's Honda Accord.

 Lily studied English Literature and Film Studies at Florida International University.
 She has worked as an associate editor at MovieMaker magazine, and as a producer for StoryCorps and NPR's "All Things Considered" on the weekends, where she produced the series "Movies I've Seen A Million Times."

 Her work has also been featured on NPR's Latino USA, WNYC's Soundcheck, and Esquire.
 In 2012, she received the Religion Newswriters Association Radio/Podcast Religion Report of the Year Award for her profile of four Roman Catholic Womenpriests.